W-Parvaiz-DF/Generating-Structure-Constants/README.md

 - T_2 tensor validation didnt work when using isInstance(), was likely the way dissipation_tensor was being imported, may need to resolve using setup.py however, I did a cheap fix.

+- where you have list replace with numpy arrays/ use np.zeros instead of sparse matrices to see if preallocating increases speed up